 In simultaneous humanist education in early childhood, school must be a place that children can use in interacting with their environment.
 That is, children are given many opportunities to explore and get along with their peers.
 The school climate must be democratic and cooperative.
 Because, life in society always lives with other people, so everyone must be able to build cooperation with other people.
 But in the reality of traditional education often students are forbidden to talk, move, or cooperate with other students.
-The democratic climate in the classroom is live needed SO students can democratically in society.
+The democratic climate in the classroom is needed students can live 50 democratically in society.
 Children are given the freedom to play and learn according to their preferences, without having to be forced or prohibited in exploring.
 Let the child try and creativity according to his likes and imagination.
-Thus, children responsibility will learn and independence.
+Thus, children will learn responsibility and independence.